Rohit17173/DevOps-Interview-Questions-for-Juniors/README.md

 1. **What’s EC2 Instance types?**

-	- General-Purpose Instances
-	- Memory-Optimized Instances
-	- Compute-Optimized Instances
-	- Storage Optimized Instances
+	- General-Purpose Instances: General purpose instances provide a balance of compute, memory and networking resources, and can be used for a variety of diverse workloads.
+These instances are ideal for applications that use these resources in equal proportions such as web servers and code repositories. it has mainly m4 to m7 instance family as well as t2 and t3 instance family
+	- Memory-Optimized Instances : Memory optimized instances are designed to deliver fast performance for workloads that process large data sets in memory. it has mainly R4 to R7 instance family
+	- Compute-Optimized Instances : Compute Optimized instances are ideal for compute bound applications that benefit from high performance processors.
+Instances belonging to this category are well suited for batch processing workloads, media transcoding, high performance web servers, high performance computing (HPC), scientific modeling, dedicated gaming servers and ad server engines, machine learning inference and other compute intensive applications. it has c4 to c7 insance family
+ 	- Accelerated Computing :Accelerated computing instances use hardware accelerators, or co-processors, to perform functions, such as floating point number calculations, graphics processing, or data pattern matching, more efficiently than is possible in software running on CPUs.
+	- Storage Optimized Instances : Storage optimized instances are designed for workloads that require high, sequential read and write access to very large data sets on local storage.
+They are optimized to deliver tens of thousands of low-latency, random I/O operations per second (IOPS) to applications.
+ 	- HPC Optimized : High performance computing (HPC) instances are purpose built to offer the best price performance for running HPC workloads at scale on AWS.
+HPC instances are ideal for applications that benefit from high-performance processors such as large, complex simulations and deep learning workloads.it has Hpc6 and Hpc7 instance family.

 ![image](https://github.com/Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/assets/112473376/f1cd6e00-8218-4d26-9f0e-066be57576e8)

  2. **What’s VPC?**
-A VPC is a virtual network that closely resembles a traditional network that you'd operate in your own data center.
+A VPC is a virtual network that closely resembles a traditional network that you'd operate in your own data center. it is logically isolated area in the aws cloud which has its own networking .

 3. **What’s S3 bucket and what types of it?**
 Amazon S3 is an object storage service that stores data as objects within buckets.
 An object is a file and any metadata that describes the file.
 A bucket is a container for objects.